elitelephant/protocol-guardian/STORY.md

 ## Overview

 **Global Crypto Crisis Command** is an educational simulation game where you play as the President of the FiDeFi (Financial Digital Freedom International), the global regulatory body overseeing cryptocurrency and blockchain technology.
-Your 5-year term spans from 2035 to 2040, during which you must navigate complex regulatory challenges, technological breakthroughs, and geopolitical tensions in the rapidly evolving crypto ecosystem.
+Your 5-year term spans from 2035 to 2040, during which you must navigate complex regulatory challenges, technological breakthroughs, and global tensions in the rapidly evolving crypto ecosystem.

 ## Game Structure